ember-intl/ember-intl/docs/ember-intl/app/templates/docs/helpers/t.md

 ## options.locale

 You can display the text in another locale (i.e. independently from the user's preferred locale).
+Pass the name of the locale to `locale`.

 <DocsDemo as |demo|>
   <LocaleSwitcher />